 - civic participation and transparency by allowing further access to information to ensure meaningful input from interested members of the public into decisions; citizens’ right to have their voices heard; and opening up decision making to more interested members of the public; and

 - technology and innovation for openness and accountability by promoting new technologies that offer opportunities for information sharing, public participation and collaboration; and making more information public in ways that enable people to both understand what their governments do and to influence decisions.

 - Builds on Commitment 5.2 of the first National Action Plan.

-- The Roadmap is also included in the proposed work agenda for the APS Reform Committee (Policy, Data and Innovation stream).
+- The Roadmap is also included in the proposed work agenda for the APS Reform Committee (Citizen and Business Engagement stream).